-The Principal Adverse Impacts indicators are monitored on a quarterly basis.
-Adverse impacts are identified for degree of severity.
-After discussion with the investment team concerned, an action plan is established including a timeline for execution.
-Company dialogue is usually the preferred course of action to influence the company's mitigation of adverse impacts, in which case the company engagement is included in the quarterly Carmignac Engagement plan according to the Carmignac Shareholder Engagement policy.
+The Principal Adverse Indicators are monitored on a quarterly basis.
+Outlier adverse impacts are identified for degree of severity.
+After discussion with the investment team an action plan is established including a timeline for execution.
+Company dialogue is usually the preferred course of action to influence the company's mitigation of adverse impacts, in which case the company engagement is included in the quarterly engagement plan according to the Carmignac Shareholder Engagement policy.
 Disinvestment may be considered with a predetermined exit strategy within the confines of this aforementioned policy.